Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Methodological Theory

+is also constant and equal to $\beta_1$, where the expectation is taken over all periods {\sl when $X$ is randomized at every period}.
+More generally, we will assume that the PTE is constant over an entire period $t$, as implied by {\sl period-stable} predictor-outcome associations \cite{2018_daza}.
+We will not necessarily assume the PTE is constant across periods (as in our example), which is implied by {\sl stable} predictor-outcome associations \cite{2018_daza}.

 This example reflects the common assumption in n-of-1 trials that the PTEs are all equal to the same constant quantity regardless of period.
-We will call this property {\sl effect constancy}; i.e., $\delta^\text{PTE}_t = \beta_1$ in our example.
-This follows because all associations between the predictors $X_t$ and $\bm{W}_t$ and the observed outcome $Y_t = \beta_0 + \beta_1 X_t + \bm{W}_t \bm{\beta}_2 + \calE_t$ are constant; i.e., the coefficients don't depend on $t$.
-Daza (2018) described such a predictor-specific association as being {\sl stable} \cite{2018_daza}.
-This is a property of n-of-1 trials with no serial interference across periods due to, for example, autocorrelation and carryover of the treatment's influence from past periods (see Sections \ref{subsec:tempconsids} and \ref{subsec:interference}).
+We will call this property {\sl effect constancy}; i.e., $\delta^\text{PTE}_t = \beta_1$ for all $t$ in our example.
+This follows because all associations between the predictors $X_t$ and $\bm{W}_t$ and the observed outcome $Y_t = \beta_0 + \beta_1 X_t + \bm{W}_t \bm{\beta}_2 + \calE_t$ are constant; i.e., predictor-outcome associations are stable.
+This property holds in n-of-1 trials with no serial interference across periods due to, for example, autocorrelation and carryover of the treatment's influence from past periods (see Subsection \ref{subsec:interference}).

 The APTE is the primary estimand of interest in an n-of-1 trial because all other recurring causes $\bm{W}$ need not be observed in order to estimate the difference between $E( Y^1 )$ and $E( Y^0 )$.
-That is, if $X$ is randomized at each period (as in a standard n-of-1 trial), then estimates of $E( Y | X = s )$---instead of $E( Y^s )$---can be used can be used to estimate the APTE without needing to observe $\bm{W}$ or know how it functionally relates to $Y$.
+That is, if $X$ is randomized at each period (as in a standard n-of-1 trial), then estimates of $E( Y | X = s )$---instead of $E( Y^s )$---can be used to estimate the APTE without needing to observe $\bm{W}$ or know how it functionally relates to $Y$.
 The key assumption, as shown in our modified example, is that the PTEs are all identical when there is no serial interference.

 However, we cannot generally ignore or mitigate autocorrelation and carryover in observational (i.e., non-experimental) real-world digital health settings.
-We will need to allow for serial interference across periods.
-Hence, while we will assume that the PTE is constant at each period, we will not assume that the PTEs are all equal to a single APTE.
+We will need to relax the assumption of effect constancy by allowing the PTE to vary across periods due to serial interference.